dpeschka/tvtower/README.md

 ## What does this code do?

+`tvmesh.py`
-1. Creation of a two-dimensional representation of the Berlin Fernsehturm tower as a finite element mesh.
+Creation of a two-dimensional representation of the Berlin Fernsehturm tower as a finite element mesh.

+`tvtower.py`
-2. Compact representation of a structure-preserving damped-Hamiltonian system of elastodynamics.
+1. Compact representation of a structure-preserving damped-Hamiltonian system of elastodynamics.
-3. Solve and visualize the solution using the finite element library FEniCS (legacy version 2019.1.0)
+2. Solve and visualize the solution using the finite element library FEniCS (legacy version 2019.1.0)

+It creates a plot of kinetic, potential and total energy as a function of time and creates output in `./output`.
+The output can be read with standard finite element visualization software such as [ParaView](https://www.paraview.org) of [visIt](https://visit-dav.github.io/visit-website/index.html).

 ## What do you need to run this code?